mlstudios-ai/mlstudios-ai/README.md

 This is my R&D github account where I experiment everything AI, ML, SE, plus some creative stuff.
 And occasional ranting...

 It is still under development.
-I have a few projects that yet to migrate here.
+I have a few of my research projects that yet to migrate here.
 Some of them are private due to strict policies.

+My plan is to host it so you can see it in action live.

+mlstudios.ai (coming soon)

-If you want access please contact me directly.
+If you want access to the code on GitHub, please contact me directly.

 # Projects
 ## SecondSight